sandraros/FM-Test-Data/README.md

 # FM-Test-Data
-Utility to read and save Function Module Test Data
+Utility class `ZCL_FM_TEST_DATA` to read and save Function Module Test Data

+Four methods are proposed:
+- `LOAD`
+  - Input:
+    - Function module name
+    - Test ID
+  - Output:
+    - param_bindings_pbo : Values of arguments passed to the function module (call)
+    - param_bindings_pai : Values of parameters returned after the function module call
+  - NB: it's allowed that the function module does not exist anymore, or it has been moved to another function group.
+- `CREATE_WITHOUT_EXECUTION`
+- `EXECUTE_AND_CREATE`
+- `DELETE`

 Example program (of type "executable") to duplicate test data in the same function module:
 ```